Reasoning model: Process reward model

 A process reward model, or process-supervised RM (PRM), gives the reward for a step $r(x, y_1, \dots, y_i)$ based only on the steps so far: $(x, y_1, \dots, y_i)$.

 Given a partial thinking trace $x, y_1, \dots, y_m$, a human can judge whether the steps so far are correct, without looking at the final answer.
 This yields a binary reward.
 Because human labels are costly, a base model can be fine-tuned to predict them.
 The PRM is usually trained with logistic regression on the human labels, i.e. by minimizing the cross-entropy loss between true and predicted labels.

-As an example, a 2023 OpenAI paper collected 800K process labels for 75K thinking traces.
+As an example, a 2023 OpenAI paper collected 800,000 process labels for 75,000 thinking traces.
 A labeler saw a trace and marked each step as "positive" if it moved toward a solution, "neutral" if it was not wrong but did not help, and "negative" if it was a mistake.
-After the first "negative" label, the labeler stopped on that trace and moved to another.
+After the first "negative" label, the labeler stopped working on that trace and moved to another.
 The authors argued that labeling up to the first error was enough to train a capable PRM, even though labeling later steps could give richer signals.